TestCentricity/testcentricity_web/README.md

 #### Mobile Chrome or Android browsers on Android Studio Virtual Device emulators

-You can run your mobile web tests against the mobile Chrome or Android browser on emulated Android devices using Appium and Android Studio on OS X. You must install Android Studio, the desired Android version-specific virtual device emulators, and Appium.
+You can run your mobile web tests against the mobile Chrome or Android browser on emulated Android devices using Appium and Android Studio on macOS.
+You must install Android Studio, the desired Android version-specific virtual device emulators, and Appium.
 Refer to [this page](http://appium.io/docs/en/drivers/android-uiautomator2/index.html) for information on configuring Appium to work with the Android SDK.
 You must also ensure that the `appium_capybara` gem is installed and required as described in **section 3.3 (Setup - Using Appium)** above.